deltaquebec/sentiment_paradise_lost/README.md

 # 1. Visualization

-The tasks of data visualization are contained in a two python files: _dataframe_data.py_ and _visualization_data.py_.
+The tasks of data visualization are contained in _visualization_data.py_ and _visualization_sent.py_.
 The plots of distributions are saved as .png files.

 ## Data preparation and data cleaning

+Data preparation follows from processing the text as well as preparing dataframes of numerical information as well as sentiment information.
+We prepare the data in _dataframe_data.py_ and the sentiment in _dataframe_sent.py_.

+### Textual Data

 A searchable etext of _Paradise Lost_ is available [here](https://www.paradiselost.org/8-search.html).
 This text was prepared with modernized spellings of Milton's archaic vocabulary to better facilitate search and analysis.
 Each book of the poem is saved as a text file _ch_01.txt_, _ch_02.txt_, and so on.
 Each txt file is accessed and saved to a dataframe with appropriate chapter titles associated with each text.
 Note that the dataframe is specified as "clean", as two dataframes will be made available; the raw dataframe will be the text without processing, but no further analysis will be conducted there.